One of social media’s best kept secrets is how to make Buffer loop endlessly. We’re going to show you how.

 IFTTT is a software-as-a-service (SaaS) website that lets apps like Buffer talk to other things.
 Like security systems and lightbulbs and clock radios and gmail and…Twitter!

 My colleagues are saying right now “are you crazy?
 Why are you giving away one of the best kept secrets in the business?
 Why are you showing how to make Buffer loop?”

 You’re right.
 Making Buffer loop so that it posts endlessly while you go on an extended vacation is one of the best kept secrets in social media.

-This is so secret that some people pay Meet Edgar a lot of money to keep their feed full or recycled “evergreen” posts.
+This is so secret that some people pay Meet Edgar a lot of money to keep their feed full or recycled with “evergreen” posts.
 Now you don’t.
 You can make Buffer loop all by yourself for free.

 See for yourself.
-See what turns up when you search “endless buffer” or some variant of your own choosing:
+See what turns up when you search “endless buffer” or “buffer loop” or some variant of your own choosing:

 - “Making your own Meet Edgar” (Meet Edgar is a product that recycles your posts so that you are always tweeting)

 - “How to post endlessly while you go on vacation.”